-Trump entrusts a special mission to Marco Rubio at the start of the World Cup
+Trump assigns a special mission to Marco Rubio just as the World Cup begins

-Trump has entrusted Marco Rubio with an important role in the World Cup.
+Trump has assigned Marco Rubio an important role in the World Cup.

-Marco Rubio (i) and World Cup soccer (d)Photo © Collage X/Secretary Marco Rubio - Instagram/FIFA
+Marco Rubio (i) and the FIFA World Cup (d)Photo © Collage X/Secretary Marco Rubio - Instagram/FIFA

-Donald Trump will not attend the debut of the U.S. men's national team at the FIFA World Cup 2026 and has tasked Secretary of State Marco Rubio with leading the official government delegation at the opening match against Paraguay, according to announced by the State Department.
+Donald Trump will not attend the debut of the U.S. men's national team at the FIFA World Cup 2026 and has tasked Secretary of State Marco Rubio with leading the official government delegation at the opening match against Paraguay, according to the announcement by the Department of State.

-Rubio will be in Los Angeles on June 12 and 13 leading the government delegation, accompanied by the Secretary of Transportation, Sean Duffy, and Senator Markwayne Mullin.
+Rubio will be in Los Angeles on June 12 and 13 leading the government delegation, accompanied by Secretary of Transportation Sean Duffy and Senator Markwayne Mullin.

-The choice of Secretary of State is not random: Rubio, the son of Cuban immigrants born in Miami in 1971, is a symbolically powerful figure for a tournament held on U.S. soil that the Trump administration has tied to its political legacy.
+The choice of Secretary of State is not by chance: Rubio, the son of Cuban immigrants born in Miami in 1971, is a symbolically powerful figure for a tournament taking place on U.S. soil, which the Trump administration itself has connected to its political legacy.

 Trump himself stated in January of this year that during his first term he had "fought to bring the FIFA World Cup 2026" to the United States.